Learning outcomes for Ph.D. in business administration subprograms are included in each department's Doctor of

 Ph.D. candidates defend the dissertation in an oral examination attended by dissertation committee members and open to interested faculty members and graduate students.

-International applicants who do not hold a baccalaureate or a more advanced degree from an accredited university in the United States, the United Kingdom, Ireland, Canada (excluding French Quebec), English-speaking Africa, Australia, or New Zealand must take the internet-based Test of English as a Foreign Language (TOEFL) or the International English Testing System (IELTS) test, or the Duolingo English Test (DET) and have their scores sent to the University of Iowa.
+Applicants whose first language is not English must submit official test scores to verify English proficiency.
+Applicants can verify English proficiency by submitting official test scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) test, or the Duolingo English Test (DET) and have their scores sent to the University of Iowa.
 An IELTS total score of at least 7.0 with no subscore below 6.0 or a minimum score of at least 105 on the Duolingo English Test satisfies the English language requirement.
 Applicants who use the IELTS test are required to take the on-campus English Proficiency Evaluation.

 Admission is for fall entry.
 Completed applications should be submitted as early as possible and no later than the following deadlines.